Early SA History

 1837

-Col. Light's commenced surveying the site of Adelaide into 1042 acre allotments, called Town Acres, on either side of River Torrens - 11 January
+Col. Light started surveying the site of Adelaide into 1042 acre allotments, called Town Acres, on either side of River Torrens - 11 January

 Survey of Town Acres completed - 10 March